 I read an article about Pedego in Electric Bike Action.
 I was in Victoria visiting my Mom last year and spotted a Pedego store there.
-I checked it out and thought that the branded store model was cool and chatted with Charles (Turner).
+I checked it out and thought that the branded store model was cool.
 They didn’t have any bikes for rent as it was still pre-season, so I phoned Mike Clyde (of Pedego Canada) and visited him in Nelson, BC. for a test ride.
 I bombed up and down the very steep hills all around his place on the Ridge Rider and I was sold.

 Calgary is a big city.
 Where are you located?

 We’re downtown in the Eau Claire Market beside Prince’s Island Park and the Bow River and on the bike pathway which runs for hundreds of kilometres all around the city.
 From our store you can ride a quick loop to Edworthy Park and back or go East to visit the Calgary Zoo and beyond.

 Where do you like to ride your Pedego?

 Everywhere!
 I live by Nose Hill Park, where the land is left over from the glacial age and there are some sweet single-track trails for mountain biking.
 To the south is Fish Creek Park which has tons of paved paths.
 The Glenmore reservoir also makes for a phenomenal loop and takes you past Heritage Park Historical Village.
 Bragg Creek is my favourite place to take my Pedego Ridge Rider, and there is also world class biking in Kananaskis Country and in Canmore and Banff too.
 I can’t wait for the new 2018 Pedego Elevate dual suspension mountain bike to arrive!

 We heard that your Dad was kinda famous.